Electric multiple unit (Queensland Rail): Retirement

-Following the introduction of the New Generation Rollingstock (NGR) fleet in 2017, withdrawals began in 2018 with EMU06 the first taken to North Ipswich Railway Workshops for stripping.
+The introduction of the New Generation Rollingstock (NGR) fleet in 2017 signalled the imminent retirement of the EMU fleet.
+Withdrawals began in 2018 with EMU06 being taken to North Ipswich Railway Workshops for stripping.
 By January 2019, 30 were in store.
-Originally it was envisaged all would be withdrawn once all of the NGRs had been delivered, but the remaining EMUs have no scheduled retirement date as of yet.
+Originally it was envisaged all would be withdrawn once all of the NGRs had been delivered, but due to issues with the introduction of the new trains as well as an increase in services, some EMUs were retained until 2025.

 In August 2019, Queensland Rail operated a farewell tour with units 01 and 04 over two days covering all Brisbane suburban lines including a reenactment of the first electric train service in Brisbane from Ferny Grove to Darra.
 Both units were removed from service and taken to Ipswich Workshops for static preservation.